 - Source E is an expert in domain S containing A,

 - E asserts that A is true,

 - Therefore, A may plausibly be true.

-In the example, knowing that Dr. Brown is a surgeon and not an economist might reduce our degree of believing that the currently discussed policy will lead to an economical disadvantage in the future.
+In the example, knowing that Mr. Brown is a surgeon and not an economist might reduce the degree in which we believe the stated consequences of the policy.

-In CISpaces, the analysis is structured using schemes adapted for the intelligence process capturing in particular associative and causal relations among entities and events.
+In CISpaces, the analysis is structured using schemes, adapted for the intelligence analysis process that capturing, in particular, associative and causal relations among entities and events.